 “They shared advice and addressed common misconceptions about their roles.
 And talked about transitioning into the world of health information technology (HIT).
 Our social engagement spiked with each Year of the Nurse post.
 While the campaign drove marketing success, it also shined a light on our employees.
 This resulted in them feeling valued and appreciated.”

 Offer clients information they need

 “Since we serve the healthcare market, we had to quickly pivot our message.
 And demand generation activities as hospitals were critically impacted by COVID-19.
 We offered education, information, and data on how hospitals and health systems were impacted by the pandemic.
 And what they could do to stay afloat and serve patients during the crisis.

-“Subsequently, we also hosted client roundtables to discuss how they were using our solutions to manage changing dynamics across volume, revenue, and expense.
+“Subsequently, we also hosted client roundtables to discuss how they were using our solutions to manage to change dynamics across the volume, revenue, and expense.
 Based on those conversations, we built new dashboards and tools and quickly provided these tools to our clients.”

 Increase marketing focus and access

 “So we made our content available at all times.
-We created landing pages with access to multiple documents and updated as needed.
+We created landing pages with access to multiple documents and updated them as needed.
 Our webinars were instant.
-We recorded in advance and released as on-demand modules.
+We recorded them in advance and released them as on-demand modules.
 Audiences no longer had to wait.”